sirech/homepage2/src/pages/articles/2023-06-03-a-method-to-give-feedback/index.md

 - *The content:* The observation you're attempting to share
 - *The delivery:* How you share it with the intended recipient

 Let's begin with the content.
-Don't wait for deep, career-changing insights before sharing feedback.
-Those come around rarely, if ever.
-Smaller things are better candidates.
-Here are some situations that are good opportunities:

-- How did she facilitate a meeting
-- How did she answer questions or criticisms while presenting an idea
-- How did she structure a document to make a proposal
+You don't need deep, career-changing insights to be helpful.
+More mundane observations are valuable and easier to come by.
+For instance, I tend to speak over others in meetings.
+While it might sound like a small thing to point out, receiving that feedback has helped me become more aware of it.

-Make sure to refer to **concrete** events.
+Be sure to refer to **concrete** events.
 Be as precise as possible to help the other person understand what you're talking about.
 For the same reason, talk about **recent** events.
 Memory gets hazy over time.
 It's significantly easier to discuss something when it's fresh on your mind.
 At the same time, it's probably good to avoid giving feedback _immediately_ after the fact.
 Waiting a bit helps cool down.

 Next, your input should be **actionable**.
 What's there to do differently next time?
 A situation with no realistic alternative is a dead end.
 Feedback is about finding ways to improve yourself, not grading your performance.

 Lastly, it should be **constructive**. _You suck_ isn't feedback, even if you phrase it nicely.
 If you can't find a way to frame it so that it helps the person grow, it's probably better to let it go.

+As an example of what _not_ to do, I remember a manager in a previous company telling me something akin to _Why do you repeat yourself so much?_, in a way that sounded more like an accusation than a question.
+I actually went and asked a few colleagues if they had observed this, as I was taken aback.
+That feedback didn't land well at all.

 In summary, keep the following in mind when preparing the content: